rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challenge.md

 ## Your turn!

-* Which of these patterns have predictive power? (an which are just random noise?)
+* Which of these patterns have predictive power? (and which are just random noise?)
 * How to check if the AI is unfair?
 * How would a true fair AI look like?